Führerprinzip: Leader Principle in action

 The Führerprinzip allowed Hitler, Hermann Göring, Joseph Goebbels, and Rudolf Hess to politically purge the Nazi Party on the Night of the Long Knives in the summer of 1934.

 In 1934, Hitler imposed the Führerprinzip on the government and civil society of Weimar Germany in order to establish the Nazi state.
-While the fascist government did not require the German business community to adopt Nazi techniques of administration, it did mandate that companies rename their management hierarchies using the politically correct language of the Führerprinzip ideology.
+While the fascist government did not require the German business community to adopt Nazi techniques of administration, it did mandate that companies rename their management hierarchies using the language of the Führerprinzip ideology.

 With regard to the ultimate value of subordinates' input, Hermann Göring told British ambassador Sir Nevile Henderson: "When a decision has to be taken, none of us counts more than the stones on which we are standing.
-It is the Führer, alone, who decides”.
+It is the Führer, alone, who decides".
 Following the adoption of the "Führer Oath" by the German armed forces in 1934, Hitler wrote a public letter to Defense Minister Werner von Blomberg, saying, "Just as the officers and soldiers of the bind themselves to the new state in my person, so shall I always regard it as my highest duty to defend the existence and inviolability of the in fulfillment of the testament of the late field marshal and, faithful to my own will, to anchor the army in the nation as the sole bearer of arms."